vegetable oil shelf life

 Conclusion

 Vegetable oil is a very common choice for preparing foods by frying or baking.
 We also add it to salads and fresh dishes, and that is why it is extremely important that the oil is correct and tasty.
+Regarding the durability of vegetable oils, you can have only a rough estimate.
+Proper storage will make a huge impact.

 The average shelf life of vegetable oil is approximately 18 months, and it should be good for around three months after the expiration date.
 You will most easily recognize spoiled oil by its unpleasant metallic smell, which will be a sure sign that the product is rancid.